Peppar/llvm-C65/README.txt

 CAVEATS

-This is a *very* unstable, alpha version backend.
+This is a *very* unstable, alpha version target.

+For now, the target can output only to the library object format used by WLA DX (WLAK).
+The target has been tested only on SFC (SNES) emulators and hardware.

 The "standard libraries" consist of a set of assembly routines that need to be linked externally.
 See arith.s and shift.s in the SFC